 Take it to a drop-off facility or collection event.
 Hennepin County has two drop-off facilities and hosts household hazardous waste collection events throughout the year.
-Visit their website to find event dates and locations.
+Visit Hennepin County's drop-off facilities page to find event dates and locations.

 Find recycling and disposal options in the Green Disposal Guide.
 Hennepin County's guide provides information on the best way to recycle, reuse or dispose of items from your home, including appliances, batteries, fluorescent light bulbs, paint and electronics.

 Businesses, visit Hennepin County's managing and disposing of hazardous waste page to find a list of firms that provide hazardous waste disposal services in the Twin Cities for businesses and multi-family properties.

 The following locations accept all types of used household batteries (residential only):